cindyylim/goodreads-clone/README.md

 - Add books to personal bookshelf with status: Want to Read, Currently Reading, Read
 - View and manage your bookshelf
 - Update reading status or remove books from shelf
+- **Community features:**
+  - Create and join book clubs/groups
+  - Start discussions and reply to topics
+  - Search and browse groups by name, description, or tags
+  - View group members and discussions
-- Social features (book clubs, friends) - planned
+- Social features (book clubs, friends) - ✅ **Implemented**
 - Personalized recommendations - planned

 ## Tech Stack